-Salt (sodium chloride) is a mineral that is essential to our health, with an important role to play in regulating fluid levels, the functioning of nerves and muscles and management of blood pressure, amongst other things.
-Thus, too little salt in your diet can be as harmful as too much salt, potentially leading to hyponatremia, which is a life-threatening condition caused by dangerously low levels of sodium in the blood.
+Salt (sodium chloride) is a mineral that is essential to our health, with an important role to play in regulating fluid levels, the functioning of nerves and muscles, and management of blood pressure, amongst other things.

 How much salt should we include in our diet?

-It should also be noted that if you exercise heavily, particularly if you are training in hot weather, then you may need to increase your intake of salt as the body loses sodium through sweat.
-You can learn more about the importance of salt for athletes in this blog post: Why Athletes Need To Grab The Salt Shaker.
+It should also be noted that those who exercise heavily, particularly if training in hot weather, may need to consider their intake of salt, as the body loses sodium through sweat.

 Having examined data from more than 500 medical papers and studies about salt, Dr James DiNicolantonio, associate editor of the British Medical Journal’s Open Heart, suggests that there was never any sound scientific evidence to support the low salt idea for healthy adults; that is, those with normal blood pressure.

-What is clear is that salt is not only essential to maintaining our good health but consuming a sensible amount of salt can potentially provide additional benefits to our well-being.
+What is clear is that salt is not only essential to maintaining our health but consuming a sensible amount of salt can potentially provide additional benefits to our wellbeing.